 In these groupings, islands of varying dimensions, coastlines and sizes can be found, from very small to considerably large ones.
-Travellers can easily island hop by ferry between the smaller ones while on vacation, while investing many days in exploring a larger one is recommended.
+Travellers can easily island hop by ferry between the smaller ones while on vacation while investing many days in exploring a larger one is recommended.

 The most popular island group is certainly the Cyclades islands in the Aegean sea.
-Sandy beaches, turquoise waters, picturesque villages and whitewashed houses are just some of the elements that make the Cyclades so special.
+Sandy beaches, turquoise waters, picturesque villages, and whitewashed houses are just some of the elements that make the Cyclades so special.

 Santorini is a top worldwide romantic destination, while Mykonos is a party island with the most amazing beaches and fancy restaurants.
 Paros, Naxos, and Ios are also famous all over the world.
-The rest of Cyclades keep a lower profile in tourism development and offer calm and carefree holidays.
+The rest of the Cyclades keep a lower profile in tourism development and offer calm and carefree holidays.

 The islands of the Dodecanese and especially Rhodes and Kos are also very touristic and ideal for family vacations.

-The Ionian islands of Corfu, Zakynthos, Lefkada and Kefalonia are of unparalleled beauty.
+The Ionian islands of Corfu, Zakynthos, Lefkada, and Kefalonia are of unparalleled beauty.
 Their world-widely acknowledged waters and breathtaking landscapes are a bucket list destination for many people.

 Other famous islands are located in the Saronic gulf, such as the Instagramic Hydra and picturesque Spetses.
 Additionally, the Sporades and Eastern Aegean islands are becoming gradually more popular every year.

 Crete is also super popular as it is the largest of all Greek islands.
-Its land is rich in history, mind-blowing gastronomy and amazing landscapes, while the idyllic beaches take the cake.
+Its land is rich in history, mind-blowing gastronomy, and amazing landscapes, while the idyllic beaches take the cake.

 Overall the Greek islands are the ideal destination for every taste, from luxury to budget holidays.
 Despite the ongoing tourist development, their original character remains vibrant and is well-preserved, providing a wonderful atmosphere and high-quality holidays to visitors.